la2050/archive/_organizations/the-los-angeles-mayors-council-on-innovation-and-industry.md

-   -Upon completion of the first year of the council LAMCII produced The Leading Edge Report â€“ a 44 page report outlining the councilâ€™s motives, initiatives and vision.
+   -Upon completion of the first year of the council LAMCII produced The Leading Edge Report — a 44 page report outlining the council’s motives, initiatives and vision.

    The report is available here: http://lamcii.org/resources.html